-Summarized, if you can memorize only one single supplement you should not omit during the preconception time, it is folic acid like this one.
+Summarized, if you can memorize only one single supplement you should not omit during the preconception time, it is folic acid.
 Taking folic acid in the months prior to conception contributes to the prevention of severe neurological disorders in babies.
 In this case, your genes play only a small role, and your decision to take a folic acid supplement can make a huge difference to the future health of your child.

 A study published in 2009 in the journal Midwifery, showed that, in a sample of 588 Australian women who were actively trying to conceive, less than one-third took a pre-pregnancy folic acid supplement.
 Factors that were associated with an increased risk of not taking folic acid were income, smoking in mother, and baby being a non-first child.

 So taking only folic acid places you in the top 30% women who are proactive in improving their pregnancy chances.